SeantheShort/AwesomeGameTools/README.md

 A truly incredible developement in the AI field of Game Development.
 Programmers have gotten an AI to generate a playthrough of Doom via stable diffusion.
 Maybe not a "tool" we can all use, but it's definetly something everyone should be paying attention to.

 ## 3. Audacity [https://www.audacityteam.org/]
+I've been using Audacity for a few years, and while it is confusing (similarly to JSFXR), it can do so much!
+It can do (from what I've seen) any kind of audio editing, so it's incredibly useful for any kind of audio editing in game developement.
+Definetly something worth looking in to!!

 ## 4. JSFXR [https://github.grumdrig.com/jsfxr/]
 I recently used JSFXR for a Game Jam (Pirate Jam 15), and while it was somewhat confusing to use, it can make some truly amazing sound effects.
 Being able to control every aspect of a sound can be intimidating (and probably will be), but it gives you the ability to make anything you might / will need for game sounds (under a certain aesthetic).